Skip to main content

 “…most studies revealed that student experiences in a rural setting predicted future employment.
 In general, medical students completing rural rotations were three times more likely to practice in a rural community compared with the national average…Students in self-report studies felt that their skills significantly increased in areas such as chronic disease management and ability to handle acute problems, with the largest gain in understanding health systems and the community during their rotation in a rural primary care clinic.”

 The 2011 Academic Emergency Medicine article Availability and Potential Effect of Rural Rotations in Emergency Medicine Residency Programs describes the types of rural rotations in emergency medicine residency programs and the correlation with rural practice after graduation.
 Emergency medicine residency graduates were more likely to select a rural job if rural rotations were required.
+Defining the Clinical and Procedural Opportunities Available to Residents during Rural Rotations, a November 2023 article published in the same journal, noted that residents who participated in rural emergency medicine rotations were exposed to some clinical and procedural experiences at a higher rate in rural hospitals than in an urban academic hospital.

-The WWAMI Rural Health Research Center publication Graduates of Rural-centric Family Medicine Residencies: Determinants of Rural and Urban Practice examines the reasons physicians trained in residencies that required at least eight weeks of rural training selected rural or urban practices.
+The WWAMI Rural Health Research Center publication Graduates of Rural-Centric Family Medicine Residencies: Determinants of Rural and Urban Practice examines the reasons physicians trained in residencies that required at least eight weeks of rural training selected rural or urban practices.
 Reasons for choosing rural practice include:

 • Positive perceptions of their rural residency training experiences